Razyapoo/KGBClusteringDocumentation/user_documentation.md

 - In the first case, there is at least one group at the [current hierarchical level](#current-hierarchical-level-glossary).
   > **Warning** \
-  > In such case, algorithm ungroups random number of random groups.
+  > In such case, algorithm ungroups each such group.

 - In the second case, there are only parent nodes which contain inside collapsed child nodes.
 In such case, algorithm shows collapsed child nodes.